Viper Documentation

 Token Lookup

-Get instant info on any Solana, Base, BSC, or Ethereum token.
+Get instant info on any Solana, Base, BSC, Ethereum, or Hyperliquid token.

-Paste any Solana, Base, BSC, or Ethereum contract address into the chat and Viper will auto-detect the chain and display a token info card with:
+Paste any Solana, Base, BSC, Ethereum, or Hyperliquid contract address into the chat and Viper will auto-detect the chain and display a token info card with:

 - Token name, symbol, and current price